SailPoint Technologies (NYSE:SAIL) Issues Q3 2021 Earnings Guidance

-In other SailPoint Technologies news, CAO Eric Domagalski sold 1,613 shares of the stock in a transaction that occurred on Tuesday, August 24th.
-The stock was sold at an average price of $44.75, for a total value of $72,181.75.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, insider Matt Mills sold 11,317 shares of the stock in a transaction that occurred on Monday, August 23rd.
-The stock was sold at an average price of $43.76, for a total value of $495,231.92.
+In other news, CAO Eric Domagalski sold 1,613 shares of SailPoint Technologies stock in a transaction on Tuesday, August 24th.
+The stock was sold at an average price of $44.75, for a total transaction of $72,181.75.
+Following the completion of the transaction, the chief accounting officer now owns 28,351 shares of the company’s stock, valued at approximately $1,268,707.25.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Michael J. Sullivan sold 8,255 shares of SailPoint Technologies stock in a transaction on Thursday, June 24th.
+The stock was sold at an average price of $53.19, for a total value of $439,083.45.
+Following the transaction, the director now directly owns 14,514 shares of the company’s stock, valued at approximately $771,999.66.
 The disclosure for this sale can be found here.
-Insiders have sold 49,200 shares of company stock valued at $2,332,275 in the last ninety days.
-2.40% of the stock is currently owned by insiders.
+In the last three months, insiders sold 49,200 shares of company stock valued at $2,332,275.
+2.40% of the stock is owned by corporate insiders.

-An institutional investor recently raised its position in SailPoint Technologies stock.
-Morgan Stanley grew its stake in SailPoint Technologies Holdings, Inc. (NYSE:SAIL) by 3.9% during the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 604,006 shares of the company’s stock after purchasing an additional 22,520 shares during the quarter.
-Morgan Stanley owned approximately 0.65% of SailPoint Technologies worth $30,846,000 at the end of the most recent reporting period.
-94.08% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in SailPoint Technologies stock.
+Morgan Stanley raised its holdings in SailPoint Technologies Holdings, Inc. (NYSE:SAIL) by 3.9% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 604,006 shares of the company’s stock after buying an additional 22,520 shares during the quarter.
+Morgan Stanley owned approximately 0.65% of SailPoint Technologies worth $30,846,000 at the end of the most recent quarter.
+94.08% of the stock is currently owned by institutional investors.

 SailPoint Technologies Holdings, Inc provides enterprise identity security solutions in the United States, Europe, the Middle East, Africa, and internationally.
 The company offers software and software as a service (SaaS) solutions, which help organizations to govern the digital identities of employees, contractors, business partners, software bots, and other human and non-human users, as well as manage their constantly changing access rights to enterprise applications and data across hybrid IT environments, spanning on-premises, cloud and mobile applications, and file storage platforms.